- 24 Jan 2023

 - 4 Minutes to read

-This article covers the advanced settings that are available for the Gantt view, including milestones, dependencies and critical paths.
+Learn about the advanced settings that are available for the Gantt view, including milestones, dependencies, and critical paths.
 To learn about the other Gantt view settings, including how to add the Gantt view, see this article.

 In the Gantt view, you can work with two different kinds of records; tasks and milestones.